Category: Road Trip 2007

 1. Edit and paste all links in html mode.

 Otherwise characters like “< " get converted to their ascii equivilants and thus make the link non-operable.
-2. The doc name is the first line of the entry.
-3. So far no post titles.
-You should probably bold the first line to compensate.

 Note: Post titles work when using MetaWeblog API, but the post times don’t.
 It seems to set the post at a later time relative to Greenwich